|

 located on the back of this property.
 There wasn’t any access from

-Ida-Maybee Road, Dixon, Mulheisen or South Custer.
+Ida Maybee Road, Dixon, Mulheisen or South Custer.

 William Frank Heiden - That would be on the back end of Suhciks farm.
 It was the

-relation to Bill Stokes, Aunt Emma’s’s relations.
+relation to Bill Stokes (Stock),

 Ralph Heiden - There also used to be a house on the north side of the road

 just east of here.
-I know Mary Lou was born there and Carl and Anita
+I know Mary Lou was born there and

 lived there for a while too.